vetik32/angular-sites/README.md

     $ sudo grunt server:stop

 ## Managing Logs
 The access and error logs are generated within each site's nginx config, and are kept in logs/.
 It's recommended to use the logrotate utility to keep a short history of logs and to compress them.
-In the current production environment, the following configuration is provided in /etc/logrotate.d/nginx:
+In the current production environment, the following configuration is provided in /etc/logrotate.d/nginx (replace /var/angular-sites with the actual path):

     /var/angular-sites/logs/*.log {
         daily